Probing Pre-Trained Language Models for Cross-Cultural Differences in Values: Introduction

 In this paper, we explore the novel research question of whether PLMs capture cultural differences in terms of values across different language models.
 We probe PLMs using questions from the values surveys of both Hofstede's cultural dimensions theory and the World Values Survey.
 We reformulate the survey questions to probes and extract the answers to evaluate whether language models can capture cultural differences based on their training data.
 We focus on 13 languages, each of which is primarily geographically restricted to one country or region, to compare the results of the language models to the values surveys.
 The overall experimental setting for the paper is outlined in Figure~\ref{fig:exp_setting}.

-Our work makes the following \textbf{contributions}\footnote{The code and data used for our experiments can be found \hyperlink{https://github.com/copenlu/value-probing}{here}.}: \begin{itemize}[noitemsep] \item We present the first study measuring cultural values embedded in large Pre-trained Language Models \item We propose a methodology for probing for values by converting survey questions to cloze style questions \item We conduct experiments across 13 languages with three multilingual language models (mBERT, XLM, and XLM-R), showing value alignment correlations with two large scale values surveys \item We present a discussion around potential implications of deploying these models in a multi-cultural context \end{itemize}
+Our work makes the following \textbf{contributions}\footnote{The Hofstede and World Values Survey probes used for our experiments can be found at \href{https://github.com/copenlu/value-probing}{https://github.com/copenlu/value-probing}.}: \begin{itemize}[noitemsep] \item We present the first study measuring cultural values embedded in large Pre-trained Language Models \item We propose a methodology for probing for values by converting survey questions to cloze style questions \item We conduct experiments across 13 languages with three multilingual language models (mBERT, XLM, and XLM-R), showing value alignment correlations with two large scale values surveys \item We present a discussion around potential implications of deploying these models in a multi-cultural context \end{itemize}